IRS Licensed Enrolled Agents

 What are Tax Resolution Services?

-Tax Resolution Services focus on getting you fully caught up with the IRS and state tax agencies, even if you have multiple years of unfiled returns or existing tax debt.
-They are designed to clarify what you owe, correct any mistakes, and put a realistic plan in place so you can move forward without constant worry.
+Tax Resolution Services focus on getting you fully caught up with the IRS and state tax agencies, even if you have multiple years of unfiled tax returns or existing tax debt.

 How Mraz Tax Solutions helps with your Past Due Taxes and Unfiled Returns

 Dealing with years of unfiled returns or unexpected IRS notices is overwhelming, but you do not have to figure it out alone.
-As a licensed tax advisor, Mraz Tax Solutions provides the expertise, personalized approach, and comprehensive services you need to resolve past due tax issues and face the future with confidence.
+As a tax firm serving Orange County, California and clients nationwide, we combine the technical authority of IRS-licensed Enrolled Agents with a personal, one-on-one approach so you always know where your case stands.

 Schedule Free Consultation